0xchase/HACS408E/content/assignments/hw-4/index.md

    in the payload
 4. **Task 4**: Build a ROP chain and integrate it into your exploit

-For full credit you should demonstrate a working ROP chain, but since bypassing DEP is difficult, 80% of your grade will be the quality of your report.
+For full credit you should demonstrate a complete working ROP chain, but since bypassing DEP is difficult, 80% of your grade will be the quality of your report.
 The final 20% will be how much progress you made towards a working solution.
 If you write your payload in assembly but there's a corresponding gadget you can't find, just describe that in the report and you'll get most of the credit.

 If you need a certain gadget but can't find it in the homework binary, remember that most executables load libraries like `libc` during runtime which contain